 Dr. Gilmore-Bykovskyi completed her bachelor’s, master’s and doctorate degrees in nursing at the University of Wisconsin–Madison, as well as an advanced fellowship at the William S. Middleton Memorial Veterans Hospital.
 She is the founding Deputy Director for the UW Center for Health Disparities Research and holds affiliations in the Department of Medicine Division of Geriatrics, the UW–Madison College of Engineering Department of Industrial and Systems Engineering, and the Wisconsin Alzheimer’s Disease Research Center (ADRC), where she serves as the Informatics Lead with the ADRC Care Core.

-With her expertise in applied clinical and health services research, informatics, and advancing ethical and equitable health care — in conjunction with her achievements as a clinician, educator, patient advocate and leader in the development of community impact programs — we enthusiastically welcome Dr. Gilmore-Bykovskyi as faculty of the BerbeeWalsh Department of Emergency Medicine and look forward to expanding our research enterprise through her visionary leadership.
+With her expertise in applied clinical and health services research, informatics, and advancing health care for all — in conjunction with her achievements as a clinician, educator, patient advocate and leader in the development of community impact programs — we enthusiastically welcome Dr. Gilmore-Bykovskyi as faculty of the BerbeeWalsh Department of Emergency Medicine and look forward to expanding our research enterprise through her visionary leadership.